There are two kinds of people: Those who’ve bought a wireless router, and those who put up with the free one they got from their broadband provider.

 Netgear Orbi verdict

-Orbi might be the first mesh-based network to launch over here, but it's got some big competition across the pond.
+Orbi might be the first mesh-based network to launch, but it's got some big competition across the pond.
 Eero has been out in the US for a while, and Google Wifi will arrive there in November.

 Google's hubs might not be as quick, but they're smaller, come with a mobile app for shutting down devices remotely so little Timmy eats his vegetables instead of watching YouTube at the dinner table, and cost less too.

 Also, unless you live in a country pile, multi-storey town house or need your Wi-Fi to reach out to a garage or shed, mesh networks are a bit OTT.
-At least they are for us where 2600 square feet mansions aren't the norm.
+At least they are for us here in the India, where 2600 square feet mansions aren't the norm.

-Save yourself S$100+ and buy the Netgear R7000.
+Save yourself ₹20,000 and buy the Netgear R7000.
 It's not exactly a looker, sure but it's all the router you'll need.